khelvyn80/fornix-ai-privacy/README.md

  7. Third-Party Links

 Our platform may contain links to third-party websites or services.
 We are not responsible for the privacy practices or the content of these third-party sites.
-We encourage you to review the privacy policies of any websites you visit through links from Fornix AI Labs.
+We encourage you to review the privacy policies of any websites you visit through links from Fornix Labs.

  8. Changes to This Privacy Policy